-Using tips for organizing an essay can help turn your submissions from standard manuscripts into better-formulated theses.
-By creating a method for your essay writing, all your writing composition will improve, making it clearer and more logical.1 This text offers numerous tips for organizing an essays in all fields of study.
+When writing an academic essay, our tips for organizing an essay can help turn your submissions from standard manuscripts into better-formulated papers.
+Creating a method for your essay writing can contribute to improving all your writing composition, making it clearer, more logical, and coherent.
+This article will outline a number of tips for organizing an essay to give you along the way in your studies.

 Definition: Tips for organizing an essay